 However, please, you must prepare yourself.
 I predict your eyes will open so wide you’ll be able to forgo your Botox treatments this month.

 Please do not pin the following four images unless it’s for a public service warning.

 Adorable, ain’t it?

 This tasteless bastion is where they take prisoners of war to get them to talk.
 I counted 11 condensers.
 How many do you see?
 Can you imagine the utility bill to keep this heap of brown barf cool?

 I’m only going to include two more images and then the link, in case you’re interested in purchasing.

-The master bathroom. (on the off-chance you are wondering) I wonder how many people are involved in this marriage?
+master PRIMARY 🙄 bathroom. (on the off-chance you are wondering) I wonder how many people are involved in this marriage?

 Below, is by far my favorite part of the house.

 That’s because no detail was left undone.
-I’m incredibly impressed that they thought to include not one but TWO HUMONGOUS cash-wrap counters in the basement level.
+I’m incredibly impressed that they thought to include not one but TWO HUMONGOUS cash-wrap counters on the basement level.
 I bet their Christmas is super fun!

 I’m curious about one thing, however.
 I mean, wasn’t there even ONE person who tried to talk these folks down from the McMansion Hell ceiling?
 Or, did they all say, “Quick, take the money and RUN!”